“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We look forward to receiving your application and you continuing your academic journey with us!

-We use a blended approach to teaching and learning – you’ll have face-to-face sessions and take part in online learning.
+We use a blended approach to teaching and learning – you’ll have face-to-face sessions and participate in online learning.
 Studio and computer suite-based activities are important features of the programme, alongside lectures, seminars and practical-based workshops in printed, embroidered and embellished textiles.
-We encourage you to participate in visits to locations such as galleries and museums, to attend presentations by our visiting speakers, and to go on location for drawing and visual research.
-You’ll also engage in self-directed study, with support from a range of staff including technicians and library/learning resources staff.
+We encourage you to participate in visits to galleries and museums, attend presentations by our visiting speakers, and go on location for drawing and visual research.
+You’ll also engage in self-directed study, with support from a range of staff, including technicians and library/learning resources staff.

 Module briefs include a wide range of activities such as commercially-based design projects, live briefs, competitions and commissions, and self-initiated projects.
 In addition, there are opportunities for collaborative design briefs that involve working with students from other areas of art and design.
-The sharing of ideas and practices across disciplines helps you to gain a broader understanding of the position of textiles and surface design in the wider creative and global art and design based industries.
+The sharing of ideas and practices across disciplines helps you gain a broader understanding of textiles and surface design in the wider creative and global art and design-based industries.